SAP-samples/cloud-sfsf-benefits-ext/README.md

   - *mobile/css* - application theming
   - *mobile/img* - images

-The application have two roles:
+The application supports two roles:

-- *Administrator* - is the company HR manager which administers the benefits.
-Users administering benefits need this role.
+- *Administrator* - the company HR manager that administers and manages employees benefits and benefits' campaigns
-- *Everyone* - is mapped to the company employees.
-It is not required to assign this role explicitely
+- *Everyone* - mapped to the company employees.
+You do not have to explicitly assign this role to users

-When configuring application security, assigne the proper role for the users accessing the application.
+When configuring application security, assign the appropriate role to the users accessing the application.

 Project Setup
 -----------------

-SAP Employee Benefits Management application can be run either locally or on *SAP HANA cloud platform extension package* account.
+SAP Employee Benefits Management application can be run either locally or on *SAP HANA Cloud Platform extension package* account.

 1. Prerequisites

- * Access to *SAP HANA cloud platform extension package* account
+ * Access to *SAP HANA Cloud Platform extension package* account
  * *SAP HANA Cloud Platform* development enviroment [Details](https://help.hana.ondemand.com/help/frameset.htm?e815ca4cbb5710148376c549fd74c0db.html)

 2. Configure the project build

- Set the following properties in project *pom.xml*:
+In the project *pom.xml*, set the following properties:

   - *sap.cloud.sdk.location* - set the path to the directory where you have the downloaded the SAP HANA Cloud SDK
   - *sap.cloud.sdk.version* - set the version of downloaded SAP HANA Cloud SDK